astrosquid/get-repos/README.md

 Make a new one for this script, be sure to copy it when given, since GitHub will never display it again.

-Make it the value of the `token` variable in `clone_repos.rb`.
+Make a new folder where all your repos will be located, then copy this script into it.

-Make a new folder where all your repos will be located, then clone this repo into it.
+Make your token the value of the `token` variable in `clone_repos.rb`.

 Execute with `ruby clone_repos.rb` and wait until finished.